Troon-Technologies-LLC/TriQuetaSmartContract/docs/Directory_Structure.md

 The directories here are organized into contracts, scripts, and transactions.

-Contracts contain the source code for the TriQuetaNFT and TriQueta that are deployed to Flow Blocckhain.
+Contracts contain the source code for the TriQuetaNFT and TriQueta that are deployed to Flow BlockChain.

 Scripts contain read-only transactions to get information about the state of someones Collection or about the state of the TriQuetaNFT and TriQueta.